HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 were obtained per sample, and also to get a summary of the distribution of sequence qualities at each position in your sequence data.

+This command is in a script calles `summarize.sh`.
 Use `nano` and `qsub` as before to edit and then submit this command.

 ```Shell
 #!/bin/bash